Fairness for High Skilled Immigrants Act: Per-country employment-based visa limitation

+The backlog in green card processing can be attributed to the fact that, of the roughly 1 million green cards allocated each year, only 14% (approximately 140,000) are designated for the employment-based skilled immigration pathway.
+The remaining green cards are allocated to family-based chain migration and humanitarian programs.
+Common employment pathways, such as student visas, H-1B, and O-1 visas, do not have country-specific caps, but the green cards to which these visa holders eventually transition do.
+This results in families who are already living and working in the United States being stuck in a state of uncertainty as they wait for their green cards.

 Per-country family-based visa limitation

 Family-based visas allow for U.S. citizens and lawful permanent residents, or "green card" holders, to assist family members from abroad in obtaining a lawful entry – U.S. citizens can bring more distant relatives.
 Current U.S. immigration law limits family-based immigrant visas to 7% from any given country.
-But rather than eliminating this cap, the bill would increase it to 15% per country.
+The bill raise the limit to 15% without increasing the number of allocated visas.
+This will primarily benefit long-backlogged immigrants from Mexico and the Philippines.

 Transition period

 The House and Senate versions of the bill both contain transition, or "phase-out" timelines that reserve a percentage of EB-2 and EB-3 green cards for immigrants of non-Chinese or Indian origin.
 The two versions differ substantially in the length of this transition period, with the House version being three years, and the Senate version being eleven years.

-Chinese Communist Party affiliation

-According the Atlantic, there are around 82 million members of the Chinese Communist Party (CCP), many of whom join China's ruling party as "the ultimate resume booster," though they may have little-to-no philosophical or ideological ties to communism itself.
-The Senate version of the bill (S.386) contains a provision that requires immigration officials not to "adjust status of any alien affiliated with the military forces of the People's Republic of China or the Chinese Communist Party.
-Critics of this provision argue that the addition of this "xenophobic" language was done at the direction of President Donald Trump, who maintained harsh rhetoric and policies toward China throughout his presidency, and has the effect of "scapegoating" and banning many Chinese nationals who may have Chinese military service, yet are unlikely to commit espionage or treason if given the opportunity to immigrate to the U.S.